Exchange Accounting Reconciliation

 Note: Merchants that rely on a third-party finance tool for accounting (rather than Shopify) may not reconcile their accounts exactly like Loop recommends.
 However, Loop still encourages merchants to learn how Shopify and Loop interact regarding exchanges and store credit returns; this understanding can help merchants ensure that their third-party finance tools are accurate.

-To reconcile their accounts, merchants can use Loop's Sales Adjustment Report, which contains three values: returns, discounts, and net sales.
-By adding these adjustments to the corresponding values in Shopify's sales reports, merchants can resolve discrepancies and get accurate financial information.
+To reconcile their accounts, merchants can use Loop's Sales Adjustment report, which contains three values: discounts, returns, and net sales.
+By adding these adjustments to the corresponding values in Shopify's sales reports, merchants can resolve discrepancies and get accurate sales information.

 Reconciliation instructions